 Getting Your URL Structure Right

 Keep reports in a dedicated subfolder like /fishing-reports/ or /reports/.
-This creates a category-level page that Google can index as an ongoing resource, and it helps you eventually rank the category page itself for "fishing reports [location]" as the archive grows.
+This creates a category-level page that Google can index as an ongoing resource — a standing archive for "fishing reports [location]" searches that grows more substantial with every post.

-One report does not move your rankings much.
+One report won't change what Google serves.
 Thirty reports, covering 12 months across multiple species and locations, build a body of topical authority that is very hard for a new competitor to replicate quickly — and impossible for a booking platform to replicate at all, because they don't run the trips.

 During the off-season, write lookahead content: "What to Expect on a Winter Flounder Trip in [Your Region]" or "Why February Is the Best Month to Book a Crappie Guide in [State]."
 These posts intercept clients who plan months ahead, before they encounter a marketplace listing.